RMLio/ap-data-to-dashboard/README.md

 | Agent      | <http://xmlns.com/foaf/0.1/Agent> | age         | <http://xmlns.com/foaf/0.1/age>   | <http://www.w3.org/2001/XMLSchema#integer> |                                   |
 | Agent      | <http://xmlns.com/foaf/0.1/Agent> | knows       | <http://xmlns.com/foaf/0.1/knows> |                                            | <http://xmlns.com/foaf/0.1/Agent> |

-Any additional sheets and columns without such specifications will be mapped to `http://missing.example.com/` + `sheetLabel` or `columnlabel`.
+Our tool will map any additional sheets and columns without such specifications to `http://missing.example.com/` + `sheetLabel` or `columnlabel`.
-Unspecified values will be converted to string literals.
+Our tool will convert unspecified values to string literals.
 With the above examples as input, the column *name* will be mapped to property [http://missing.example.com/name](http://missing.example.com/name), and the values *Alice* and *Bob* to literals with datatype [xsd:string](http://www.w3.org/2001/XMLSchema#integer).